hidenori-shinohara/hidenori-shinohara.github.io/_posts/stellar/2020-05-16-dset-examples.md

 author: Hidenori
 ---

-We will prove the claim made on P.10 of the [Stellar white paper](https://www.stellar.org/papers/stellar-consensus-protocol).
+We will prove some of the claims made on P.9-10 of the [Stellar white paper](https://www.stellar.org/papers/stellar-consensus-protocol).

 # Proposition
 The smallest DSet containing $v_5, v_6$ in Figure 3 below is $\\{ v_5, v_6, v_9, v_{10} \\}$.